+In all elections to fill vacancies of office in this state, it shall be to fill the Sec.
+27. unexpired term only.

+Sec.
+28. No current wages for personal service shall ever be subject to garnishment.
+The legislature shall provide by law for defining and punishing barratry.
+Sec.
+29.

+Sec.
+30. The duration of all offices not fixed by this constitution shall never exceed two years, [Const.

+Sec.
+30. The duration of all offices not fixed by this constitution shall never exceed two years; provided, that when a railroad commission is created by law it shall be composed of three commissioners, who shall be elected by the people at a general election for state officers, and their terms of office shall be six years; provided, railroad commissioners first elected after this amendment goes into effect shall hold office as follows: One shall serve two years, and one four years, and one six years, their terms to be decided by lot, immediately after they shall have qualified.
+And one railroad commissioner shall be elected every two years thereafter.
+In case of vacancy in said office, the governor of the state shall fill said vacancy by appointment until the next general election.

-- SEC.
-27. In all elections to fill vacancies of office in this state, it shall be to fill the unexpired term only. - Sec.
-28. No current wages for personal service shall ever be subject to garnishment. - SEC.
-29. The legislature shall provide by law for defining and punishing barratry. - Sec.
-30. The duration of all offices not fixed by this constitution shall never exceed two years. - SEC.
-31. The legislature may pass laws prescribing the qualifications of practitioners of medicine in this state, and to punish persons for malpractice, but no preference shall ever be given by law to any schools of medicine. - Sec.
-32. The legislature may provide by law for the establishment of a board of health and vital statistics, under such rules and regulations as it may deem proper. - SEC.
-33. The accounting officers of this state shall neither draw nor pay a warrant upon the treasury in favor of any person, for salary or compensation as agent, officer or appointee, who holds at the same time any other office or position of honor, trust or profit, under this state or the United States, except as prescribed in this constitution. - SEC.
-34. The legislature shall pass laws authorizing the governor to lease or sell to the government of the United States a sufficient quantity of the public domain of the state necessary for the erection of forts, barracks, arsenals, and military stations or camps, and for other needful military purposes; and the action of the governor therein shall be subject to the approval of the legislature. - SEC.
-35. The legislature shall, at its first session, pass laws to protect laborers on public buildings, streets, roads, railroads, canals and other similar public works, against the failure of contractors and sub-contractors to pay their current wages when due, and to make the corporation, company or individual for whose benefit the work is done, responsible for their ultimate payment.
+The legislature may pass laws prescribing the qualifications of practitioners Sec.
+31. of medicine in this state, and to punish persons for malpractice, but no preference shall ever be given by law to any schools of medicine.

+Sec.
+32. The legislature may provide by law for the establishment of a board of health and vital statistics, under such rules and regulations as it may deem proper.

+Sec.
+33. The accounting officers of this state shall neither draw nor pay a warrant upon the treasury in favor of any person, for salary or compensation as agent, officer or appointee, who holds at the same time any other office or position of honor, trust or profit, under this state or the United States, except as prescribed in this constitution.

+Sec.
+34. The legislature shall pass laws authorizing the governor to lease or sell to the government of the United States a sufficient quantity of the public domain of the state necessary for the erection of forts, barracks, arsenals and military stations or camps, and for other needful military purposes; and the action of the governor therein shall be subject to the approval of the legislature.

+The legislature shall, at its first session, pass laws to protect laborers on public brildings, streets, roads, railroads, canals and other similar public works, against the failure of contractors and sub-contractors to pay their current wages when due, and to make the corporation, company or individual for whose benefit the work is done, responsible for their ultimate payment.